jmandel/cms-rfi-collab/index.md

 *   [Mandate API-Accessible, Computable Full EHI Export, Aligning with Industry Specifications](#req_api_ehi_export_argonuat): This is crucial for patients to obtain *all* their EHI via API, including notes and images, enabling truly comprehensive personal health records.
 *   [Mandate Self-Service Electronic EHI Request Functionality in Certified Health IT](#req_self_service_ehi_request): Provides a baseline electronic, self-service method for patients to request their full EHI.
 *   [Ensure Programmatic and Automated Access to Medical Images](#req_programmatic_image_access): Addresses the common unavailability of diagnostic images via patient-facing APIs.
-*   [Steward USCDI Development for Meaningful Interoperability](#req_steward_uscdi_development): Ensures an expanding common data foundation of standardized elements.
+*   [Steward USCDI Development for Pragmatic Interoperability](#req_steward_uscdi_development): Ensures an expanding common data foundation of standardized elements.
 *   [Establish a "TEFCA Patient-Developer Credential" for Comprehensive, Direct Data Access](#req_tefca_patient_developer_credential): Empowers individuals to use tools to aggregate their own data from various sources.